Vladimir Pyshnenko: Olympics

 Vladimir Pyshnenko qualified for both the 1992 Summer Olympics in Barcelona, and the 1996 Summer Olympics in Atlanta.
 He represented the Unified Team in the 1992 Olympics due to the recent dissolution of the Soviet Union.
 In the 1992 games, he won a gold medal and set a world record for the 4×200 m freestyle relay, a silver medal for the 4×100 m freestyle relay, and another silver medal for the 4×100 m medley relay.
 In the 1996 games, he represented newly-formed Russia, and won a silver medal for the 4×100 m freestyle relay.

 Masters swimming

 After a successful professional swimming career, Vlad Pyshnenko continues to swim through the U.S. Masters Swimming program.
 Currently, Pyshnenko holds 3 World records and a couple of American records in masters program: For men 35-39 he holds the 100 yards freestyle American record of 44.24 seconds short course yards (SCY), and the 200 meters freestyle World Record of 1:52.84 long course meters (LCM).
 For men 40-44 he holds the 100 meters freestyle World record of 51.72 seconds (LCM), and the 200 meter freestyle World record of 1:53.65 (LCM).

 Coaching

-Since arriving in the U.S., Pyshnenko has coached at COHO Swim Club, Glenbrook Aquatics (formerly Northbrook Spartan Swim Club) in Northbrook, Illinois, Deerfield High School in Deerfield, Illinois, and at CATS Aquatic Team.
-He is currently the Head Senior Coach for the CATS Aquatic Team in Libertyville, Illinois.
+Since arriving in the U.S., Pyshnenko has coached at COHO Swim Club, Glenbrook Aquatics (formerly Northbrook Spartan Swim Club) in Northbrook, Illinois, Deerfield High School in Deerfield, Illinois, and at RISE Aquatic Team.
+He is currently the Head Senior Coach for the RISE Aquatic Team in Libertyville, Illinois.